timwco/Presentations/The Iron Yard/The Forge/presentation.md

 The front end is the part of the web that you can see and interact with.
 It usually consists of two parts, the design and the frontend development.

-Designers vs FE Developers vs BE evelopers
+Designers vs FE Developers vs BE developers

 HTML, CSS & JavaScript